tbrowder/raku-read-write-tests/README.md

 [![Build Status](https://travis-ci.org/tbrowder/perl6-read-write-tests.svg?branch=master)](https://travis-ci.org/tbrowder/perl6-read-write-tests)

-Perl 6 is currently **very** slow compared to Perl 5 reading text files line by line.
+Perl 6 is currently slow compared to Perl 5 reading ASCII text files line by line (although the time differences are not so large when UTF-8 files are read).
 Such line processing is a staple of data processing in use cases such as analyzing output of many kinds of programs.
 An example is the category of programs known as raytracing, one of which, used heavily by analysts and scientists, is [BRL-CAD](http://brlcad.org).

-This test suite was developed to monitor the progress of Perl 6 versus Perl 5 in closing the gap of processing an ASCII file of many lines.
+This test suite was developed to monitor the progress of Perl 6 versus Perl 5 in closing the gap of processing an ASCII or UTF-8 file of many lines.
-The test files are of varying numbers of lines, each line consisting of 100 characters, including the ending newline.
+The test files are of varying numbers of lines, each line consisting of 100 bytes, including the ending newline.

-# THIS FILE IS IN WORK FOR TEST CHANGES TO COME

 ## Running the tests